-- A separate time card must be issued at least for each section of the rally. - The target time for covering the distance between two consecutive time controls must appear on the time card. - Hours and minutes must always be shown as: 00.01 24.00, only the minutes which have elapsed will be counted. - Time cards are issued and collected at the end of each section.
+- A time card must be issued for the Qualifying stage (if applicable) - A separate time card must be issued at least for each section of the rally. - The target time for covering the distance between two consecutive time controls must appear on the time card. - Hours and minutes must always be shown as: 00.01 24.00, only the minutes which have elapsed will be counted. - Time cards are issued and collected at the end of each section.
 Used time cards then become available for the results teams to check. - An organiser may propose to the FIA the use of an Electronic Time Card in place of a written system.
 The use of such a system must be approved by the FIA before use.